Pepperoni Pizza Dip Recipe

 Scale it based on crowd size

-This recipe fills a standard 9×13 baking dish and serves 10–14 people as an appetizer.
-For a smaller gathering of 4–6, halve the recipe and use an 8×8 or 9×9 dish.
+This recipe makes enough for a standard 9×13 baking dish and 10–14 people as an appetizer.
+For smaller gatherings of 4–6 people, halve the recipe and use an 8×8 or 9×9 dish.

 Ingredients